apache/nuttx/graphics/README.txt

 CONFIG_NXTERM_NXKBDIN
   Take input from the NX keyboard input callback.
 By default, keyboard input is taken from stdin (/dev/console).
-If this option is set, then the interface nxcon_kdbin() is enabled.
+If this option is set, then the interface nxterm_kdbin() is enabled.
 That interface may be driven by window callback functions so that keyboard input *only* goes to the top window.
 CONFIG__NXTERM_KBDBUFSIZE